Welcome to the Writing Center! How can we help you?

 You can now view the tutor calendar and schedule your appointment at writingcenter.abtech.edu.

 The scheduling link above is for On-campus Appointments only.
 Remote Sessions offered via Skype must be arranged through the Writing Center's receptionist by calling (828) 398-7218.

 The tutors in the Writing Center can help you develop strategies for planning, organizing, drafting, and revising papers, reports, or other documents.
 The Writing Center can also help with resumés, scholarship letters, and other writing projects not associated with a specific class.
-Click here for a complete list of our services, or click here if you need help with basic English skills (grammar, usage, punctuation, and sentence structure).
+The Writing Center's RISE resource can help you with fundamental English skills.
+Click here for a complete list of our services.

 The Writing Center is also eager to provide A-B Tech curriculum students with support for creative writing projects and is pleased to promote The Rhapsodist, a literary journal for A-B Tech students, faculty, and staff.
 The first issue of The Rhapsodist appeared on campus in spring semester 2012.
 Click here for The Rhapsodist’s submission guidelines.

 There are several ways to get help from the Writing Center:

 Visit the Writing Center in person. . .

 The Writing Center (located in Don C. Locke 125--lower level of the library) is open Monday through Thursday from 9 a.m. to 5 p.m. and on Fridays from 9 a.m. to 2 p.m. for scheduled 50-minute tutoring sessions.
 Appointments start on the hour.
 (Note: The Writing Center is not open on Fridays during the summer term.)